Saturday, 23 June 2018

 Your race number will double as your starting time.
 The first runner to start will have the number “8:00” and that “hare” will set off at exactly 8 a.m.
 Another runner will start every 10 seconds thereafter.
 If your number reads “8:18:40” it means that your race time will start ticking at exactly 18 minutes and 40 seconds after 8 a.m.
 The clock will run whether or not you are physically in the starting chute.
 If you miss your start time, you may start as soon as you can safely access the trail without disrupting other starters.
 We will not attempt to correct times for late starters.

-240 runners will be on the trail within 40 minutes, which means the process moves quickly.
-You will be instructed to line up in order by race numbers.
+250 runners will be on the trail within 45 minutes, which means the process moves swiftly.
+You will be instructed to line up in race number order.
 You should be near the start, with eyes and ears wide open as your start time approaches.
-You go from "in the hole" to "on deck" to "at bat" all within 20 seconds.
+You go from “in the hole” to “on deck” to “at bat” all within 20 seconds.
 A list of start times will be available a few days prior to the race.
-The same lists will be posted on the bulletin board in Homestake's NORTH parking lot on race morning, and will be available at the packet pick up.
+The same lists will be posted on the bulletin board in Homestake’s NORTH parking lot on race morning, and will be available at the packet pick up.

 At the starting line you will be cued by a display clock that will be counting off the time of day, and at the same moment when your start time shows on the clock, your official start signal will be produced by an automated device that beeps and flashes green.
 Pay attention to the runners starting before you so that you understand what you should do and when you should do it.